Family of Adolf Hitler: 1880s

 Klara Pölzl soon became pregnant.
 Her family relationship with Alois was ambiguous.
 If Johann Georg Hiedler were Alois Hitler's biological father, Klara would be Alois' first cousin once removed; if Johann Nepomuk were Alois Hitler's biological father, Klara would be Alois' half-niece.
 Bradley Smith writes that if he had been free to do as he wished, Alois would have married Klara immediately, but because of the affidavit regarding his paternity, Alois was now legally Klara's first cousin once removed, and so too close to marry.
 Alois submitted an appeal to the church for a humanitarian waiver.
+(Note: Alois petitioned the church for an episcopal dispensation citing "bilateral affinity in the third degree touching the second" to describe his rather complicated family relationship to Klara.
+The local bishop apparently believed this relationship was too close to approve on his own authority, so he forwarded the petition to Rome on behalf of Alois, seeking instead a papal dispensation, which was approved before the birth of the couple's first child.)
 Permission was granted, and on 7 January 1885 the wedding took place in Hitler's rented rooms on the top floor of the Pommer Inn.
 A meal was served to the few guests and witnesses.
 Alois then went to work for the rest of the day.
 Even Klara found the wedding to be a brief ceremony.
 Throughout the marriage, she continued to call him uncle.

 On 17 May 1885, five months after the wedding, the new Frau Klara Hitler gave birth to Gustav, her first child with Alois Hitler.
 One year later, on 25 September 1886, she gave birth to a daughter, Ida.
-The third child, Otto, was born not long after Ida, in 1887, but died days later.
+The third child, Otto, was born not long after Ida, in 1887, (Note: In 2016, a local newspaper claimed that Otto Hitler was born on 17 June 1892 – after Adolf Hitler's birth, making Adolf the third rather than fourth of six siblings – and then died six days later from hydrocephalus (a swelling of the brain).) but died days later.
 In the winter of 1887/88, both Gustav and Ida died of diphtheria, 8 December and 2 January, respectively.
 By then, Klara and Alois had been married for three years, and all their children were dead, but his children with Franziska Matzelsberger – Alois Jr. and Angela – survived.
 On 20 April 1889, Klara gave birth to Adolf Hitler.